 We have a supervised wood shop and provide the materials and tools.
 Our guests have created many amazing wooden pieces during their stay from small tables and salad bowls to birdhouses and toys.

-We also have horseshoes, badminton, ping-pong, tetherball, basketball and a playing field.
+We also have horseshoes, badminton, ping-pong, tetherball, basketball, frisbee golf and a sports field.

 New York State Law requires children under 12 to wear a Personal Flotation Device (PFD) and adults to have them with them on ANY watercraft.
 We provide plenty of life jackets in various adult and children’s sizes in two waterfront areas.
 Please make sure life jackets fit correctly before heading out.
 See any staff member if you have any questions.